 When selecting names for your resources, keep in mind that these friendly-names may be visible on support and operational dashboards within Compute Engine.
 For this reason, it is recommended that resource names that do not expose any sensitive information.

-Communicating between your instances and the internet
+Communicating to the internet

-an instance without an external IP address.
+- The instance has an external IP address.

 Run the following command: